 About the ELM work: why bother?
 You can prompt Claude or GPT-4 to generate an account brief.
 It works.
+There are tools to connect.. it it does a good job of coupling together data.
 Why spend weeks building a fine-tuning pipeline?

 Three reasons.